 Also, you can take cheesy pictures with llamas and alpacas and Peruvian kids dressed as…Peruvians.

-Although this part of the trip is a bit tacky, the food is really nice, considered that it is a tourist restaurant.
+Although this part of the trip is a bit tacky, the food is really nice, considering that it is a tourist restaurant.

 And off you go downhill!